 NOTE: Soil QS limit values are readily available in most countries, although, there are no relevant EU-level soil contamination QS concentration values at present.
-Soil limit values QS{soil} derived from evidence-based ecotoxicological data are to be preferred, if possible,
+Soil limit values $QS{soil}$ derived from evidence-based ecotoxicological data are preferred, therefore, if possible, give preference to this kind of $QS{soil}$ .

 STEP 2.
-If soil QS limit values are not available (in your country's legislation):
+If soil QS limit value is not available (in your country's legislation):

 - 2.1 Establish (e.g. adopt) soil QS limit values in your country's legislation.
-Give preference to soil limit values QS{soil} derived from evidence-based ecotoxicological data.
+Give preference to soil limit values QSsoil derived from evidence-based ecotoxicological data.
 If soil QS limit values become available in your country's legislation, implement STEP 1 above.
 OR - 2.2 Do not evaluate overbank (floodplain) sediment quality.
 (WFD does not require the evaluation of overbank sediment quality.)
-Archive the measured HS concentration values for 1. latter evaluation when soil QS limit values become available or 2. other uses such as site contamination indicators (e.g. by comparing the measured HS concentration to recognised soil QS limit value such as those in the 'Dutch List'), or for scientific investigation
+Archive the measured HS concentration values for 1. latter evaluation when soil QS limit values become available or 2. other uses such as site contamination indicators (e.g. by comparing the measured HS concentration to recognised soil QS limit value such as those in the 'Dutch List'), or such as scientific investigation.